stackanetes/nova-kubernetes-drain/README.md

   1. [Kubernetes] client: https://godoc.org/k8s.io/kubernetes/pkg/client/unversioned
   2. [Openstack] client*: http://gophercloud.io/docs/compute/

-  \* Rackscale client is deprecated, but new [client] currently does not support [live-migration].
+  \* Rackspace client is deprecated, but new [client] currently does not support [live-migration].
 Client should be switched when new client supports [live-migration].

 ## Configuration file